Why intelligence and procrastination are more connected than they appear

 And most importantly, why are we quick to judge procrastinators without understanding the underlying reasons for this behavior?

-Through this article, I aim to shed light on the curious link between intelligence and procrastination.
-I believe that it’s high time we challenge the negative stereotypes surrounding procrastinators and acknowledge that there could be valid, psychologically-rooted reasons behind this behavior.
+Through this article, I want to shed light on the curious link between intelligence and procrastination.
+I think it’s high time we challenge the negative stereotypes surrounding procrastinators and acknowledge that there could be valid, psychologically-rooted reasons behind this behavior.

 1) They are perfectionists